-Kate Middleton’s 35 Best-Ever Shoe Looks
+Kate Middleton’s 35 Best Shoe Looks

-Nearly six years ago, the Duchess of Cambridge was simply Kate Middleton.
+Nearly six years ago, the now-Duchess of Cambridge was simply Kate Middleton.
 She went to parties in London and ran her own errands about town.
 Not yet a princess, she could wear just about anything she wanted.

 But on April 29, 2011, Middleton became the Duchess of Cambridge when she married the Duke of Cambridge (Prince William) in a lavish London wedding.
 Since then, she’s honed her style, both conforming to royal fashion expectations and pushing the boundaries when the occasion allows for it.